 The Manson Connection

-But there is a more direct connection between Manson and Altamont.
+But there is a connection between Manson and the Altamont festival.
 One of the Hells Angels doing security at the festival was 35-year-old Bill “Sweet William Tumbleweed” Fritsch.
 He can be seen in film footage arguing over the microphone with members of Jefferson Airplane after Angels beat back concert-goers trying to climb on stage.
 Later he tried to calm people when the Rolling Stones halted their set during Sympathy for the Devil.
 A few songs after, 18-year-old African-American Meredith Hunter, high on meth, pulled a gun on the Angels.
 He was stabbed to death.

 Fritsch was an acquaintance of Bobby Beausoleil, a member of the Manson Family.
 Both men appeared in Kenneth Anger’s occult art film Lucifer Rising.
 Or at least in the original attempt to film it before Beausoleil dropped out and Anger re-purposed the footage into Invocation of my Demon Brother.
 Beausoleil was the first Manson follower to be arrested.
 Police caught him trying to escape the Hinman murder scene on 6 August.